-- To extinguish a candle, dip the wick into the liquid wax, using a nonflammable instrument.
+- To extinguish a candle, use a nonflammable instrument.
 This technique minimizes smoking.

 - Never store or place a candle in a window or outdoors where it is exposed to direct sunlight.
 The color of the candle will fade if left in bright light although its quality will not be compromised.

 - Remove wax from holders by placing the holder in the freezer for about 3-5 minutes, then carefully pop the wax out.